advancedforms/advanced-forms/readme.txt

 * Added support for file fields with return type "URL" in merge tags.
 * Fixed issue which could cause duplicate submissions.
 * Added filter `af/form/entry/should_create` to enable dynamically stopping entries from being created.
+* Added hidden label for honeypot field for accessibility compliance.

 = 1.9.1 =